Organize PhD Studies with a Notion Template: Research, Notes, References & Progress

 Managing References

-• Inline Citations: Use Notion’s capabilities to reference your sources directly within your notes, making it easier to generate citations and track references.
+• Inline Citations: Use Notion’s inline capabilities to reference your sources directly within your notes, making it easier to generate citations and track references.

 Tracking Academic Progress